"TRADITIONAL BATIK CLASSES" with Open Studios Artist Alexandra Sanders 4 Saturdays, April 6th-April 27th 11-5pm Westside Santa Cruz Art Studio

 .A bit about me...I have my BA in Art/Textile Design from San Jose State University, where I was able to study BATIK almost exclusively during my last two years.
 I went on to perfect my technique and have spent many years as a professional artist, teaching along the way.
 I am an Open Studios Artist for the Santa Cruz County Art Tour. and am also a professional creator of GREETING CARDS (www.etsy.com/shop/ladywholovesbirds).
 I have my DESIGNS in a number of stores: The Garden Company, Westside Feed, Homeless Garden Project, Birdwatcher and Chocolate Box (these last two in Los Gatos, CA).
 I love teaching others this really fascinating art form and look forward to meeting you.

 Class Dates, All Saturdays, 11-5pm.
-(Students can come at 10am to draw on their designs.) with the occasional break.
+(Students can come at 10am to draw on their designs.)
 MARCH 30th: PHOTOSHOP CLASS April 6th April 13th April 20th, April 27th May 4th PHOTOSHOP CLASS

 One Class is $75.00 Two Classes: $140 Three Classes: $210 Four Classes: $260 *